Latest stories

 Animal and Plant Cells

 All living organisms are made up of cells.
-Cells are the basic unit of life and are responsible for carrying out all the functions necessary for an organism’s survival.
+Animal and plant cells are the basic unit of life and are responsible for carrying out all the functions necessary for an organism’s survival.
 Cells can be classified into two main types: animal cells and plant cells.
-Plant Cells Plant cells are found in plants and are unique in that […] More
+Plant Cells Plant cells are found in plants and are […] More

 • in